 Both the Oshawa Creek and Harmony Creek valleys have vegetation that is typical of Southern Ontario valley lands.
 A variety of native plant material blends to form an active ecosystem presenting many opportunities to enjoy a variety of recreational activities.
 Many of the trails are intentionally preserved in a natural state.
 Whether travelling our trails by foot, rollerblade or bicycle, or enjoying bird watching and fishing, Oshawa's trail system has a lot to offer.

 - Abide by the signs regarding permitted trail use.

-- Cyclists must keep right, use a bell or verbal indication when passing, travel at moderate speed, use caution around pedestrians and dismount when crossing streets.
+- Cyclists and e-bike riders must keep right, use a bell or verbal indication when passing, travel at moderate speed, use caution around pedestrians and dismount when crossing streets.